In Crypto, Fees are High and Speeds are Slow

 A simple, but typical, exchange fee model

-A typical fee at a crypto centralized exchange (CEX [3] ) is about 0.1% (equivalent to 10 basis points or bps).
+A typical fee at a crypto centralized exchange (CEX In crypto, CEX stands for centralized exchange, as opposed to an “on-chain” trading platform referred to as DEX or decentralized exchange. ) is about 0.1% (equivalent to 10 basis points or bps).
 Roughly speaking, if you buy (or sell) 1 ETH for $3000, you pay $3 to the exchange for their service.
 The fee calculation is based on the amount of money traded, normally in a reference stablecoin, e.g., USDC or USDT.

 For decentralized exchanges (DEX), fees can vary greatly, but they are generally on par with, or higher than, the CEX fees.